EXHIBIT SUPPLY DALE SIX

 missing and damaged artwork

-With the help of those other owners mentioned above I have
+With the help of those other owners mentioned above work is

 I have completed the bottom scene along with the horses and

-I have started work to restore the rider ferris wheel assy. which
+I have started work to restore the rider ferris wheel assy itself.

 includes the riders and horses.